Dominant Dystrophic Epidermolysis BullosaSymptoms, Doctors, Treatments, Advances & More

 Dermatologists Of Southwest Ohio, Inc.

-Anne Lucky is a Dermatologist in Cincinnati, Ohio.
+Anne Lucky is a Dermatologist practicing medicine in Cincinnati, Ohio.
 Dr. Lucky is rated as an Elite provider by MediFind in the treatment of Dominant Dystrophic Epidermolysis Bullosa.
-Her top areas of expertise are Dystrophic Epidermolysis Bullosa, Epidermolysis Bullosa, Dowling-Meara Epidermolysis Bullosa Simplex, and Dominant Dystrophic Epidermolysis Bullosa.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Dystrophic Epidermolysis Bullosa, Epidermolysis Bullosa, Dowling-Meara Epidermolysis Bullosa Simplex, and Dominant Dystrophic Epidermolysis Bullosa.
+Dr. Lucky is board certified in American Board Of Dermatology and American Board Of Pediatrics.
 Dr. Lucky is currently accepting new patients.

-Catherine Laprise practices in Saguenay, Canada.
+Catherine Laprise practices practicing medicine in Saguenay, Canada.
 Ms. Laprise is rated as an Elite expert by MediFind in the treatment of Dominant Dystrophic Epidermolysis Bullosa.
-Her top areas of expertise are Dowling-Meara Epidermolysis Bullosa Simplex, Dominant Dystrophic Epidermolysis Bullosa, Asthma, and Epidermolysis Bullosa.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Dowling-Meara Epidermolysis Bullosa Simplex, Dominant Dystrophic Epidermolysis Bullosa, Asthma, and Epidermolysis Bullosa.

-Cristina Has practices in Freiburg, Germany.
+Cristina Has practices practicing medicine in Freiburg, Germany.
 Ms. Has is rated as an Elite expert by MediFind in the treatment of Dominant Dystrophic Epidermolysis Bullosa.
-Her top areas of expertise are Dominant Dystrophic Epidermolysis Bullosa, Dowling-Meara Epidermolysis Bullosa Simplex, Epidermolysis Bullosa, and Junctional Epidermolysis Bullosa.
+She is also highly rated in 31 other conditions, according to our data.
+Her clinical expertise encompasses Epidermolysis Bullosa, Dominant Dystrophic Epidermolysis Bullosa, Dowling-Meara Epidermolysis Bullosa Simplex, and Junctional Epidermolysis Bullosa.

 Summary: The proposed Phase 2/3 trial with double-blind and open-label extension phases is an international, multicenter study designed to assess the efficacy and safety of diacerein 1% ointment in patients with generalized EBS.